costrojs/costro/docs/Router.md

 ### Link component

-Costro exposes the `Link` component to create links that matches route path in template, we use the custom component `<Link>`.
+We use the `<Link>` custom component to create links that match route path in the template.
 This allows the router to change the url without reloading the page.

 **Import**